 The Clinical Observation Program is limited to students or graduates of post-secondary schools of education.
-Preference is given to University at Buffalo undergraduate students who are intending to pursue a DDS program, and graduates of any college or university who are contemplating a career change to dentistry.
+Preference is given to University at Buffalo undergraduate students who are intending to pursue a DDS program and have completed their freshman year of study, and graduates of any college or university who are contemplating a career change to dentistry.
 Internationally trained dentists are not eligible to participate in this program.

 Clinic Observation Times and Locations

 Site selection and hours will be determined during the interview appointment with the Associate Dean for Student, Community and Professional Initiatives.
 Based on the individualized interests of the applicants, an observation may range from four to eight clinic sessions and be based in any of the SDM affiliated clinics.
 Clinical Observation Program Hours are Monday through Friday during the clinic sessions held from 9am-12pm, and 1pm-4pm during the SDM academic year.

 Observation will be limited to no more than two students during any interval.
 Participation is further limited to two consecutive semesters.